USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 .. py:function:: filename = f

 	:param str f: name of the file to write.
 Actual file names may be prepended with the name of some subset of the overall data associated with the diagnostic (some diagnostics write multiple files).
-This may be postpended with a filename extension such as ``.txt``, ``.dvdat`` or ``.dvpar``.
+This may be postpended with a filename extension such as ``.txt`` or ``.npy``.
 The special name ``full`` causes the files to have only the prepended string and the extension in their names.
 This is the default.

 .. py:function:: clipping region = name